 Science and research to showcase the efficacy of Yoga in cancer patients

-1. A scientific study named ‘Review of yoga therapy during cancer treatment included 4 pediatric and 21 adult patients suffering from various types of cancer volunteered for yoga sessions.
+1. A scientific study named ‘Review of yoga therapy during cancer treatment included 4 pediatric and 21 adult patients suffering from various types of cancer who volunteered for yoga sessions.
 The patients were divided into randomized and non-randomized controlled trials.
-Results of both the groups were recorded separately.
+The results of both groups were recorded separately.
 The findings of this study have concluded that yoga consistently supports improvements like depression, distress, and anxiety.
-Even the physical and bio-medical outcomes suggested that performing yoga poses like Hatha, vyasa, pranayama, meditation, Tibetan and restorative yoga (movements, breathing deep, relaxation, guiding principle of ahimsa) enhanced the quality of life in patients by ameliorating sleep and fatigue.
+Even the physical and biomedical outcomes suggested that performing yoga poses like Hatha, Vyasa, pranayama, meditation, Tibetan and restorative yoga (movements, breathing deep, relaxation, the guiding principle of ahimsa) enhanced the quality of life in patients by ameliorating sleep and fatigue.